b-pardi/Marker-Tracker/README.md

     - 'marker_velocity' plots the magnitude of the differences of x and y locations over time
     - 'average_marker_velocity' plots of bar graph of the average velocity of each marker within a user specified number of ranges
     - 'marker_velocity_FFT' plots the Fast Fourier Transform of the marker velocities
+- Average marker velocity boxplot
+    - To use the box plot, make sure every condition you want to have (each condition becomes a box in the plot) is put as a substring in the data label
+        - i.e. condition1-description, condition1-more description, condition2-another description, condition2-probably another description
+    - After recording all the data you want in the box plot, click the boxplot checkbox right below the cell velocity button
+    - Here you will be able to enter the conditions you put in your data labels,  separating them with a comma
+    - With the example above, you would type "cond1, cond2"
+    - Then just click the button to generate the plot

 - Marker disance
     - 'marker_RMS_displacement' plots the root mean squared (RMS) displacement travelled by the marker over time